Axelm3sh/Manifest42/frontend/docs/area-for-improvements.md

    - Ensure keyboard navigation works properly
    - Test with screen readers and fix issues

+### Recent Test Updates for Router-Based Refactor

+As part of the component organization improvements, the dashboard components were refactored to use router-based navigation instead of tab-based navigation.
+This required updating the test files to work with the new router-based navigation pattern.

+The following test files were updated:
+- `LogisticsDashboard.spec.js`
+- `AnalystDashboard.spec.js`

+Key changes included:
+1. Added Vue Router mocking
+2. Changed from `mount` to `shallowMount` for more efficient testing
+3. Removed tests for tab switching (replaced with router-based navigation)
+4. Added tests for router-specific functionality
+5. Updated tests to focus on component methods and behavior

+Specific improvements to test files:
+- LogisticsDashboard.spec.js: Added tests for time calculation and alert level styling
+- AnalystDashboard.spec.js: Added tests for impact classification and simulation actions

+Future test improvements to consider:
+- Add more comprehensive tests for router-based navigation functionality
+- Ensure all edge cases are properly tested
+- Standardize testing approach across all dashboard components (currently some inconsistencies exist)

 ## 6. Documentation and Maintenance

 ### Documentation Enhancements